 April 5: Police arrest two journalists, including Ian Edmondson, the tabloid's former news editor, on suspicion of intercepting voicemails.
 More than a dozen arrests of journalists and some police would follow in the coming months as inquiries into phone hacking and police corruption continued.

 April 8: News of the World admits it was responsible for phone hacking and says it will set up a compensation plan to deal with claims fairly and efficiently.
 It was the newspaper's first admission of liability.

-April 15: Judge allows actress Sienna Miller and three others to proceed with lawsuits against the newspaper despite an ongoing criminal investigation.
+April 15: Judge allows actress Sienna Miller and three others to proceed with lawsuits over phone hacking against the newspaper despite an ongoing criminal investigation.

 May 13: Miller's lawyer says lawsuit settled for 100,000 pounds (about $165,000 at the time).
 Since then, News International has reached settlements with several others to avoid trials.